 So we discussed various opportunities to utilize real estate investing to achieve those goals.
 I told him that it seemed to make sense for him to look into real estate funds.
 He was an accredited investor and therefore would qualify to invest in these funds.

-At the end of the day, I want my money working hard for me, creating more passive income.
+At the end of the day, I want my money to work hard for me, creating more passive income.
 I want it to create a revenue stream that I can live on.

 Sure, appreciation (the increase in price of an asset) is great, but that typically only matters when the asset is sold.